-We applied the proposed DSA spectra with $Q_{\rm int}\approx 3.5-3.8$ (for internal shocks) and $Q_{\rm acc}\approx 3.2-3.8$ (for accretion shocks) to identified ``shock zones'' in and around three simulated clusters drawn from cosmological hydrodynamic simulations of large-scale structure formation.
-We then estimated nonthermal emission due to CRp and CRe, including radio synchrotron, IC emission in HXR and $\gamma$-ray bands, and $\pi^0$-decay $\gamma$-ray emission.
+To assess the suitability of the model recipes, we applied the proposed DSA spectra with $Q_{\rm int}\approx 3.5-3.8$ (for internal shocks) and $Q_{\rm acc}\approx 3.2-3.8$ (for accretion shocks) to identified ``shock zones'' in and around three simulated clusters drawn from cosmological hydrodynamic simulations of large-scale structure formation.
+We then estimated nonthermal emissions due to CRp and CRe, including radio synchrotron, IC emission in HXR and $\gamma$-ray bands, and $\pi^0$-decay $\gamma$-ray emission.
 We obtained the synthetic radio maps due to internal and accretion shocks of a simulated cluster CL1 ($kT_X \approx 4.8$~keV) with $Q_{\rm int}=3.8$ and $Q_{\rm acc}=3.5-3.8$ that are compatible with the recent LOFAR observations of the Coma cluster \citep[][]{bonafede2022}.
 In the 20-80 keV HXR band, the predicted flux levels in the inner region of CL1 tend to lie below the upper limits for several clusters observed by NuSTAR \citep[e.g.,][]{gastaldello2015, cova2019,mirakhor2022}, whereas the HXR flux from accretion shocks in the outer region would be orders of magnitude smaller.

 We also calculated the cluster-wide $\gamma$-ray luminosity, $L_{\gamma}$, in the 1-10 GeV band due to IC and $\pi^0$-decay emission.
 Comparison of the inner and outer regions indicates that $L_{\pi^0-\gamma,\rm int}\gg L_{\pi^0-\gamma,\rm acc}$ for $\pi^0$ $\gamma$-ray emission (see Table \ref{t3}), mainly because the gas density is much higher in the inner region.
 In contrast, the IC contribution dominates over the $\pi^0$-decay contribution in the cluster outer region, $L_{\rm IC-\gamma,\rm acc}\gg L_{\pi^0-\gamma,\rm acc}$, which is consistent with the previous findings \citep[e.g.,][]{miniati2003, keshet2003, pinzke2010}.